Sevel

-Sevel S.p.A. (acronym of "Società Europea Veicoli Leggeri" – "Société Européenne de Véhicules Légers" (European Light Vehicle Company)) is an Italian automotive company which produces light commercial vehicles.
-It was first established in 1978 by Fiat S.p.A. and PSA Group.
+SEVEL S.p.A. (acronym of "Società Europea Veicoli Leggeri" – "Société Européenne de Véhicules Légers" (European Light Vehicle Company) was an Italian automotive company which produces light commercial vehicles.
+It was first established in 1978 by FIAT S.p.A. and PSA Group.
 Formerly, Alfa Romeo, Lancia and Talbot were also part of the joint venture.
-Sevel Sud in Italy began manufacturing in 1981.
-Sevel Nord in France started in 1993.
-Fiat sold its share of Sevel Nord to PSA in 2012 and re-entered it through the merger of FCA and PSA into Stellantis in 2021.
-A joint venture extension for Sevel Sud was agreed upon by both automakers in February 2019, preceding the merger of both companies into Stellantis.
+SEVEL Sud in Italy began manufacturing in 1981.
+SEVEL Nord in France started in 1993.
+FIAT sold its share of SEVEL Nord to PSA in 2012 and re-entered it through the merger of FCA and PSA into Stellantis in 2021.
+A joint venture extension for SEVEL Sud was agreed upon by both automakers in February 2019, preceding the merger of both companies into Stellantis..

-Sevel Nord
+SEVEL Nord

-"Sevel Nord" (from "Société Européenne de Véhicules Légers") is a car factory in Lieu-Saint-Amand, near Valenciennes, Denain and Cambrai, France, with manufacturing commencing in 1993.
-It was founded as a 50–50 joint venture between Groupe PSA (then named PSA Peugeot Citroën) and Fiat.
-Sevel Nord started manufacturing vans for Toyota in 2013.
-A third generation of light commercial vans and passenger minivans was launched by PSA and Fiat in 2016.
+SEVEL Nord (from "Société Européenne de Véhicules Légers") is a car factory in Lieu-Saint-Amand, near Valenciennes, Denain and Cambrai, France, with manufacturing commencing in 1993.
+It was founded as a 50–50 joint venture between Groupe PSA (then named PSA Peugeot Citroën) and FIAT Group S.p.A..
+SEVEL Nord started manufacturing vans for Toyota in 2013.
+A third generation of light commercial vans and passenger minivans was launched by PSA and FIAT in 2016.

 It has a production capacity of 200,000 vehicles per year, and a total of 2,400 employees.
-In 2011 some 94,000 vans were manufactured, 74,000 of which were Peugeot and Citroën and 20,000 were Fiat models.
+In 2011 some 94,000 vans were manufactured, 74,000 of which were Peugeot and Citroën and 20,000 were FIAT models.